-Providers, who use electronic medical recording keeping within their office, must have a system that conforms with all the requirements of the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health (HITECH) provisions of the American Recovery and Reinvestment Act (collectively referred to as "HIPAA Requirements").
+Providers, who use electronic medical recording keeping within their office, must have a system that conforms with all the requirements of the Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology

 Forms Required by DHP

 DHP does not require any health-plan-specific forms to be maintained in a provider's medical records.
 The forms used by each provider are determined solely by the provider, but must be sufficient to document all treatment, counseling and education services to Members in an orderly, efficient, and complete manner.